Monthly Report

 Awareness Stage

-After a buyer realizes they have a problem or pain point, they are interested to find a solution.
+After a buyer realizes they have a problem or pain point, they are interested in finding a solution.
 The buyer begins to discover solutions.

-They are becoming aware about a product or service by visiting and engaging with a website.
-Awareness of the offering is reflected by a meaningful website visit, that is, when the user has read, interacted, etc with the content of the website.
+They are becoming aware of a product or service by visiting and engaging with a website.
+Awareness of the offering is reflected by a meaningful website visit, that is, when the user has read or interacted with the content of the website.
 As such visitors that do only visit the website once on a single page and then exit without interaction, are considered unaware of the offering.

 Potential buyers in the awareness stage are seeking information to answer questions or resolve pain points.
 At this stage of the journey, the information should be introductional with limited sales jargon or positioning of the specific organization.
 The objective is to create an association between the business and a current or future need.